ee538/Fall22_HW2/README.md

 - For coding questions, edit the files and check them in.
 - For coding questions unless specified, you should add unit tests to the student_test.cc.
 We will clone and test your repo using your tests and some other tests (that are not provided).
 Your code should pass all of them.
 - For submission, please push your answers to Github before the deadline.
-- Deadline: Tuesday, Monday Oct 3rd by 12:00 pm (noon)
+- Deadline: Monday Oct 3rd by 12:00 pm (noon)
 - Rubrics:

 | Question | Points |